 Possibly we could make a concerted effort, to say a little prayer to avoid unnecessary distractions in our life, express gratitude as we Recognize a blessing(s) received, and to whom He would have us be a blessing.

-This is how we add value and pure joy to the life we have been so graciously given.
+This is how we add value and pure joy to the life we have been so graciously given; as well as bring blessings to our life and those we love so dear.

 Copyright Carrie Groneman, A Mother’s Shadow, 2014, 2016